worasom/energy_sale_rev/index.md

 ![](plots/fig17.png)

-The selected features were feed into TPOT for model selection and hyperparameter tuning.
+The selected features were feed into TPOT (AutoML) for model selection and hyperparameter tuning.
 After training with the training + validation set, the model for each section achieved 0.98 - 0.99 R-square.
 The predictions for the three sectors are summed together, and the R-squared score is calculated against the actual data.
 The overall R-squared is 0.99.
 The picture below summarizes the model performance for each sector.

 ![](plots/fig9.png)